 Fairmont Empress is recognized as one of Top 21 Iconic Hotels in the World by National Geographic Traveler magazine, honored with Travel + Leisure Magazine’s World’s Best Award for Top 10 City Hotels in Canada, and regarded as a Condé Nast Readers’ Choice and Gold List hotel.

 The Fairmont Empress is located in Victoria, BC overlooking the city’s sparkling Inner Harbour.
 While it is not a boutique hotel as such, it is worth a mention as it is such an iconic hotel in the city of Victoria.

 The intimate Fairmont Gold rooms are their best rooms.
-Elegant and rich decor inspired by the natural beauty of Vancouver Island compliment sleek furnishings and modern marble bathrooms, each with a rainfall shower.
-When you book these rooms, you get access to exclusive Fairmont Gold amenities which includes the Gold Executive Club Lounge.
+Elegant and rich decor inspired by the natural beauty of Vancouver Island complements sleek furnishings and modern marble bathrooms, each with a rainfall shower.
+When you book these rooms, you get access to exclusive Fairmont Gold amenities, including the Gold Executive Club Lounge.

-Fairmont Gold was never been and still is not, a benefit of Accor Platinum status.
+Fairmont Gold has never been and still is not a benefit of Accor Platinum status.
 Unlike most Fairmont hotels, there is not a dedicated Fairmont Gold floor either, although booking a Fairmont Gold room does give you lounge access.